 Contact: Adrianna Montague-Gray

 Four teenagers aged 14-16 will be selected to attend the school in Provence, where they will learn about essential oils and fragrance design.
-The idea for the summer school came from L'Occitane's founder, Olivier Baussan, who was inspired by watching a blind woman smell his perfumes and wanted to help visually impaired teens explore their senses through the scents and flavors of Provence.
+The idea for the summer school came from L'Occitane's founder, Olivier Baussan, who was inspired by watching a blind woman smell his perfumes and wanted to help visually impaired teens explore their senses through the scents and savors of Provence.

 "The summer workshop helps the development of these young people's senses and may even inspire future careers," said Christophe Amigorena, Managing Director of L'Occitane USA.
 "It's a great opportunity for them to learn about fragrance and essential oils and explore the magic and beauty of Provence."

 "We are thrilled to be partnering with L'Occitane to introduce young people to the art of perfume-making, and France," said Carl R. Augusto, AFB President & CEO.
 "L'Occitane's summer workshop is a wonderful experience for everyone involved."

 The L'Occitane summer school for the visually impaired will be held in Provence, France, June 17-21, 2007.
 All flights and accommodations for participants and their chaperones are generously funded by L'Occitane.

 For more information, students can go to http://usa.loccitane.com/content/summerprograms.
 Students can apply for the summer course today by visiting AFB's web site at www.afb.org/loccitaneworkshop.asp and submitting the application.
 Applications must be received no later than April 16, 2007.